Timothy Detudamo: Biography

 Detudamo also helped establish the first Nauruan large enterprise, a Nauruan land owners co-operative general store.
 It was called the Nauru Cooperative Society and adopted the name 'Eigigu' in symbolically depicting the Nauruan "Lady on the Moon" legend.

 Detudamo died in Sydney in Australia on 11 April 1953 at the age of 65, and was succeeded as Head Chief by Raymond Gadabu.
 His son Buraro later served as an MP and minister.

+Legacy

+In 2026, Nauruan author Priscilla Eipon Grundler published an illustrated children’s book about Detudamo’s life and work; the first copy was presented as a gift to President David Adeang.
+Grundler and Adeang are both third- and fourth-generation descendants of Detudamo.